Chronic Lymphocytic Leukemia Library

 - FISH (fluorescence in situ hybridization): A laboratory test used to look at and count genes or chromosomes in cells and tissues.
 Pieces of DNA that contain fluorescent dyes are made in the laboratory and added to a sample of a patient’s cells or tissues.
 When these dyed pieces of DNA attach to certain genes or areas of chromosomes in the sample, they light up when viewed under a fluorescent microscope.
 The FISH test is used to help diagnose cancer and help plan treatment.

-- Red blood cell, white blood cell, and platelet blood counts.
+- The red blood cell, white blood cell, and platelet blood counts.

 - Whether there are signs or symptoms, such as fever, chills, or weight loss.